TwiN/gatus/README.md

     conditions:
       - "[STATUS] == 200"

-  - name: random endpoint that isn't part of a group
+  - name: random endpoint that is not part of a group
     url: "https://example.org/"
     interval: 5m
     conditions: